The Ultimate Attack on Titan Travel Guide to Japan (2026 Edition)

 🚌 Getting to Nijigen no Mori

-Awaji Island sits between Kobe and Tokushima.
-From Sannomiya (Kobe), highway buses reach the park in about 40–50 minutes.
-From Osaka, direct express buses take roughly 2 hours.
+From Sannomiya (Kobe), express highway buses reach the park in about 30 minutes.
+From Osaka, allow around an hour.
 Easy day trip from Kansai — combine it with a day in Kyoto and nobody loses.

 ③ Tokyo — Odaiba Dispatch, Merchandise Missions, and Motion Sickness (Optional)